davebenvenuti/namecheap_dynamic_dns/README.md

 namecheap_dynamic_dns
 =====================

-A script which will update an A record for any namecheap domain with dynamic DNS enabled
+A script which will update an A record, setting its value to the external ip returned by ipecho.net, for any namecheap domain with dynamic DNS enabled

 configuration
 =============